Port Arthur man, 71, suffers 2nd degree burns in Tuesday morning house fire - Port Arthur News

 Damage was contained mostly to one room, and the rest of the house had smoke and heat damage.

-The victim’s brothers said the fire was caused by an extension cord from the air conditioner that was near a mattress.
+Lawrence’s brothers said the fire was caused by an extension cord from the air conditioner that was near a mattress.

 PAFD is investigating the cause.